- Email me

-Beyond the Will of God, Biocycle, David Biddle, dead rock gods, Desert Island Discs, drama, Elvis, Elvis Presley, entertainment, Fix and Finish With Confidence, Global Illage, Harvard Business Review, having ideas, how to write a book, how to write a novel, Huffington Post, In Business, Jeff Buckley, Jerry Garcia, Jim Croce, Jim Morrison, Jimi Hendrix, John Lennon, Kotori Magazine, Last Goodbye, male writers, middle, Missouri, murder mystery, music, music for writers, music for writing, My Memories of a Future Life, mystery, Nail Your Novel, playlist for writers, psychedelia consciousnesses, publishing, Robert Johnson, rock ’n’ roll music, rock n roll, Roz Morris, the Beatles, The Philadelphia Inquirer, The Undercover Soundtrack, undercover soundtrack, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music
+Beyond the Will of God, Biocycle, David Biddle, dead rock gods, Desert Island Discs, Elvis, Elvis Presley, Global Illage, Harvard Business Review, having ideas, how to write a book, how to write a novel, Huffington Post, In Business, Jeff Buckley, Jerry Garcia, Jim Croce, Jim Morrison, Jimi Hendrix, John Lennon, Kotori Magazine, Last Goodbye, male writers, middle, Missouri, murder mystery, music, music for writers, music for writing, My Memories of a Future Life, mystery, Nail Your Novel, playlist for writers, psychedelia consciousnesses, publishing, Robert Johnson, rock ’n’ roll music, rock n roll, Roz Morris, the Beatles, The Philadelphia Inquirer, The Undercover Soundtrack, undercover soundtrack, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music

 My guest this week is another old-timer on The Undercover Soundtrack.
 She returns with a playful story about a dishonoured cop and a pulp fiction writer who investigate a series of murders.
 Her soundtrack is sassy, full of fun and energy, but also undershot with an awareness of the tragic and macabre.
 She is Joni Rodgers and she’s on the Red Blog with the Undercover Soundtrack to her hardboiled mystery homage, Kill Smartie Breedlove.

-authors, Dashiel Hammett, deepen your story, entertainment, fiction, Fix and Finish With Confidence, hardboiled detective, how to write a book, how to write a novel, Joni Rodgers, Kill Smartie Breedlove, murder, music for writing, My Memories of a Future Life, mystery, noir, novels, publishing, pulp fiction writer, Raymond Chandler, Roz Morris, self-publishing, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, Dashiel Hammett, deepen your story, fiction, hardboiled detective, how to write a book, how to write a novel, Joni Rodgers, Kill Smartie Breedlove, murder, music for writing, My Memories of a Future Life, mystery, noir, novels, publishing, pulp fiction writer, Raymond Chandler, Roz Morris, self-publishing, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music